senthiljaishankaran/senthiljaishankaran/README.md

 - 👋 Hi, I’m @senthiljaishankaran
-- I am a 29-year-old software developer.
-Programming is not just a profession for me; it's a true passion that fuels my every day.
+- I am a 29-year-old Graduate looking to get into software development.
+- Programming is not just a profession for me; it's a true passion that fuels my every day.
 - I find immense joy in learning new things related to programming and technology.
 - It's like solving a puzzle that constantly evolves, challenging me to think creatively and analytically.
 - Being a software developer allows me to turn my ideas into reality, and that's something I truly cherish.